 In January 2018, Dr. Cautreels announced his intention to retire effective December 31, 2018.
-Recruiting and retaining a new President and Chief Executive Officer will be critical to our success.
-We anticipate that we will experience a transitional period until our new Chief Executive Officer is hired and then fully integrated into his or her new role.
-Any delay or failure to recruit Dr. Cautreels' successor may adversely affect our business and financial results.
-We cannot predict how long it will take to hire a new Chief Executive Officer and if we are not able to appoint a new President and Chief Executive Officer in a timely manner, or we are forced to operate with a transitional leadership team, our business, financial condition, and results of operations could be materially and adversely affected.
+In June 2018, Earl Sands, M.D., our Chief Medical Officer, announced his intention to retire effective January 1, 2019.
+Recruiting and retaining a new President and Chief Executive Officer and a new Chief Medical Officer will be critical to our success.
+We anticipate that we will experience a transitional period until our new Chief Executive Officer and Chief Medical Officer are hired and then fully integrated into their new roles, respectively.
+Any delay or failure to recruit Dr. Cautreels' or Dr. Sands' successor may adversely affect our business and financial results.
+We cannot predict how long it will take to hire a new Chief Executive Officer or Chief Medical Officer in a timely manner, or we are forced to operate with a transitional leadership team, our business, financial condition, and results of operations could be materially and adversely affected.
 Moreover, we cannot provide any assurance that the transition in leadership will not result in a disruption that adversely impacts our business and employee morale.